 My paintings are torn, cut and then stitched back together appease a small part of my simmering frustration with global environmental policies.
-My pieces act as totems for species and places that are barely hanging on by a thread.
+My pieces act as icons for species and places that are barely hanging on by a thread.

 My work has been shown in Seattle galleries and internationally in Ireland, Finland and Monaco.
 I’ve been an awardee of the Vermont Studio Center Artist Fellowship and a printmaking residency in Co.
 Donegal, Ireland.